RoyIvia/devops-cloud-portfolio/02-networking/03-Application&Management_Protocols.md

 - remote Linux administration
 - server management
 - secure command execution
-- tunneling and secure file transfer
+- tunnelling and secure file transfer

 SSH is essential in DevOps for managing cloud servers, troubleshooting systems, and automating infrastructure workflows.

 Although traditionally associated with Linux and Unix, SSH is also supported on modern Windows systems through **OpenSSH**.

-# RDP vs SSH
+## RDP vs SSH

 Both RDP and SSH are used for remote access, but they serve different purposes.